Last updated on August 2nd, 2018 at 11:59 am

 To improve your body language, you should focus on improving your mindset, and also your physical well-being on a big day.

-- Believe into yourself, have confidence and think that you can (or even will) succeed and get a job.
+- Believe into your chances, have confidence and think that you can (or even will) succeed, and get a job.
 This is your day.
 Be ready to succeed!

-- Try to have a good sleep before the interview, rest well, and grab a cup of green tee or coffee before meeting the employers, if you feel tired.
+- Try to have a good sleep before the interview, rest well, and grab a cup of green tee, or coffee before meeting the employer, especially if you feel tired.
 You can also devote yourself to a short mediation or to other mind-relaxing practice.

 - Try to take it easy–if life’s not at stake, nothing is.
 Stressing out won’t help your chances.
 It won’t help anyone, so try to stay calm.

 Things your body should tell the interviewers

 - Companies want to hire people with motivation, enthusiasm, and energy.
 They want to hire people who still want to achieve something, people who are not bored with life.
 And this is exactly what your body should reflect.
 It is a myth that companies do not hire people older than fifty, because they are old… Companies do not typically hire older people, becasue they lack the energy, the motivation, the enthusiasm.
 All of that we can see from their body language.
 I have seen it countless times in the interviews.

 - Companies hire positive people.
 Once I heard that smile is like a flu.
 Once you smile on someone, they will smile back :).
 In most cases it works this way.
-Try to be positive about your chances, your future, the company, the future of the world (though at least the last one is difficult task).
-Positive mindset will reflect in your body language, and your chances to get hired will improve immediately.
+Try to be positive about your chances, about your future, the company, the future of the world (though at least the last one is difficult task).
+Positive mindset will reflect in your body language, and your chances to get hired will improve.

 - People recruit friends, and honest people.
 Eye contact can do a lot for you in an interview.
-Looking into the eyes means honesty, and friendship.
+Looking into the eyes reflects honesty, and friendship.
 Try to be honest, try to speak as if you had nothing to hide.

 Do interviewers observe your body language?